-- The Regina Qu'Appelle Health Region reported some vacancy-related service delivery issues for the Orthotist/Prosthetist classifications. - The Regina Qu'Appelle Health Region reports 2.5 full-time vacancies for the Orthotist/ Prosthetist classifications. - Recruiting to vacancies for these classifications can be difficult and time consuming, since there is a very limited supply of these professionals in North America.
+- Some vacancy-related service delivery issues were reported for the Orthotist/Prosthetist classifications. - There were 2.5 full-time vacancies for the Orthotist/Prosthetist classifications. - Recruiting to vacancies for these classifications can be difficult and time consuming, since there is a very limited supply of these professionals in North America.